Colorado, Arizona, US

 12. Black Canyon (AZ-NV, I)

-Permits for the Grand Canyon are required and available through a weighted lottery system.
+Permits for the Grand Canyon are required and available through a weighted lottery system in February (additional dates may be distributed throughout the year).

 |Mile||Rapid Name||Class||Features (Legend)|